dondealban/14n121e/content/post/2023/01-29-the-prof-woodhouse-sar-video-lectures/index.md

 {{< youtube NGkICs3hApg >}}<br/>

 Take-home messages:
 * Incidence angle is important!
-Radar backscatter changes with incidence angle.
+Radar backscatter changes with incidence angle
 * 'Roughness' is a matter of scale relative to the wavelength